 Made from synthetic materials, it is proven to stand up against the elements and the shock that is produced from recoil.
 What more can you ask for in a pad like this?
 If you’re looking for a recoil pad that can take a beating and absorb shock like nothing else, the Limbsaver might be the one worth investing in.

-The Limbsaver is, without a doubt, one of the best alternatives to a factory replacement Mossberg recoil pad.
-So why is this considered the runner-up?
-It came down to the installation process.
-Some users had to have some additional fitting done on their shotgun.
+The Limbsaver is, without a doubt, one of the best factory replacement Mossberg recoil pads.
+However, some users had to have some additional fitting done on their shotgun.
 Despite this being easy to install for most, sometimes this happens.

 Aside from that, the thing that impressed us about this is the amount of recoil that was reduced once installed.
 It’s considerably reduced or even non-existent.
 The same can be said about the muzzle jump.
 If you’re looking for a recoil pad that will allow you total control over your shotgun with little to almost no recoil, this might be the recoil pad that deserves a further look.